-In addition to assets, the statement of net position also reports deferred outflows of resources.
+In addition to assets, the Statement of Net Position also reports deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
 The District reports deferred outflows of resources for pension related items.

-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The District reports deferred inflows of resources for pension related items.
+The District reports deferred inflows of resources for pension related items and for OPEB related items.